sofi12321/SNN_image_classification/README.md

 # SNN image classification
-Comparing Spiking Neural Network with Convolutional Neural Network for Image Classification using snnTorch
+Comparison of Spiking Neural Network and Convolutional Neural Network for Image Classification using snnTorch.

 ## Project Description